-Sr. Particulars 1 In the Accounts of Central Depository Services (India) Limited (CDSL) (Holding Company) Loans and advances loans to subsidiaries amount. of loans to associates by name and amount.
+Sr. Particulars 1 In the Accounts of C In the Accounts of Central Depository Services (India) Limited (CDSL) (Holding Company) Loans and advances loans to subsidiaries amount. of loans to associates by name and amount.
 Loans and advances in the nature of loans to firms/companies in which directors are interested by name and amount.
-Subsidiary Name Amount (₹ in Lakhs) Associate Name Amount (₹ in Lakhs) Companies where directors are interested Amount (₹ in Lakhs) CDSL Ventures Limited NIL Not applicable NIL Not applicable NIL CDSL Insurance Repository Limited NIL CDSL Commodity Repository Limited NIL CDSL IFSC Limited NIL 2 In the Accounts of Central Depository Services (India) Lim nited (CDSL) (Subsid liary Company) Loans and advances in the nature of loans to subsidiaries by name and amount. ces in the nature ates by name and Loans and advance loans to firms/cor directors are intere amount. npanies in which Subsidiary Name Amount (₹ in Lakhs) Associate Name Amount (₹ in Lakhs) Companies where directors are interested Amount (₹ in Lakhs) Not applicable NIL Not applicable NIL Not applicable NIL 3 In the Accounts of Central Depository Services (India) Lim nited (CDSL) (Holdin ig Company) Investments by the loan in the shares of parent company and subsidiary company, when the company has made a loan or advance in the nature of loan.
+Subsidiary Name Amount (₹ in Lakhs) Associate Name Amount (₹ in Lakhs) Companies where directors are interested Amount (₹ in Lakhs) CDSL Ventures Limited NIL Not applicable NIL Not applicable NIL CDSL Insurance Repository Limited NIL CDSL Commodity Repository Limited NIL CDSL IFSC Limited NIL 2 In the Accounts of Central Depository Services (India) Limited (CDSL) (Subsidiary Company) Loans and advances in the nature of loans to subsidiaries by name and amount.
+Loans and advances in the nature of loans to associates by name and amount.
+Loans and advances in the nature of loans to firms/companies in which directors are interested by name an amount.
+Subsidiary Name Amount (₹ in Lakhs) Associate Name Amount (₹ in Lakhs) Companies where directors are interested Amount (₹ in Lakhs) Not applicable NIL Not applicable NIL Not applicable NIL 3 In the Accounts of Central Depository Services (India) Limited (CDSL) (Holding Company) Investments by the loan in the shares of parent company and subsidiary company, when the company has made a loan or advance in the nature of loan.
 NIL